 Post Date Column

-- The Published date for published posts,
+- The Published date of all your published posts,

-- The Scheduled date for all posts set to publish in the future …
+- The Scheduled date for all posts set to publish at a later date.

-WordPress Posts Panel – Screen Options
+WordPress Table of Posts – Screen Options

 Options are divided into the following sections